thunder-so/stacks/static-site/README.md

 ## Deployment

-After the installation and the setup you are already good to go to build the Nuxt app and to deploy it to AWS with this package by following the steps below:
+After the installation and the setup you are already good to go to build the app and to deploy it to AWS with this package by following the steps below:

 ### 1. Bootstrap CDK